sergeicu/sundai-global/Constitution.md

 **Role: Master of Ceremonies (MC)**: MCs lead the day of the hack.

 MCs are chosen weekly.
-Members that want to be promoted to a new hacker rank (e.g. newcomer to hacker, hacker to core hacker) must MC for each promotion.
+You can only be promoted to 'Core Hacker' (see Sundai Levels below) if you MC at least one hack.

-MCs responsibilities are to lead the entire day and have the following responsibilities:
+MCs lead the entire day and have the following responsibilities:

 1. **Food** - delegate how participants will get food.
 Get breakfast and lunch (only when sponsored).
 2. **Newcomers** - onboard newcomers and answer their questions